-Washing your windows should be part of your seasonal house cleaning if not a monthly arrangement.
+Washing your windows should be part of your seasonal house cleaning, if not monthly.
 Dirty windows can lead to issues other than just a dirty environment.
 In addition to dirt buildup, dirty windows can cause mold around windows.
 Mold can become a serious problem and even lead to health problems.

 How Mold Around Windows Is Formed

-Mold is a living organism, a type of fungi that breeds in areas that are dark and damp.
+Mold is a living organism, a type of fungi that breeds in dark and damp areas.
 It can also grow in areas in the home that are prone to high levels of humidity and do not have proper ventilation.
-Black mold in the home, as well as black mold around windows, can be a very serious issue.
+Black mold in the home and black mold around windows can be very serious issues.

 Mold usually forms in rooms that are prone to high levels of moisture in the air, such as kitchens, basements, and bathrooms.
 Mold can grow on walls, carpets, and even on furniture.
 Mold around windows can also form in these conditions.

 As previously stated, mold grows in areas prone to high humidity levels.
 As windows are prone to moisture due to weather conditions and other factors, mold can easily form on windows.
 Condensation forms on windows when cold air clashes with warm air.
 If window condensation is not removed, it can lead to mold growth.